 David shares pastoral leadership at NDPC with the Rev. Beth Waltemath.
 They both lead worship, teach, vision, and offer pastoral care.
 They met as seminarians, got married after graduation, and lived and worked in New York City for a decade prior to moving to Georgia in 2010.
-They have three children, James, Margaret, and William.
+They have three children in local public schools.

 David became a pastor after working as a nonprofit professional.
 He co-founded and ran Urban Solutions, a youth and community development organization in New Haven, CT (1998-2001), where he was awarded the Echoing Green Fellowship for social entrepreneurs.
 He earned degrees from Yale University (BA ’97, American Studies) and Union Theological Seminary in New York (MDiv ’04).
 David was previously the Associate Pastor for Young Adults at the Marble Collegiate Church in New York City (2004-2010).